Jewelry Making Tools You Need

 Sometimes the perfect bead and the perfect wire or cord need some matchmaking help, and my bead reamer is one of my best friends!
 The Pro-Electric Bead Reamer from EuroTool allows you to smooth and enlarge bead holes quickly and easily.
 It’s lightweight and comfortable to hold, and I like that it is electric – no recharging necessary.
 Use the small and larger pointed reamers for enlarging holes and use the cone-shaped 45 degree edger to smooth the edges of holes.
 Variable speed gives you tons of control!

 What size is this?
 Know what you’re working with!

 Wire and bead gauges help when the package and the supplies have found different ways!

 Perhaps you are better than I am about keeping your wire properly organized and labeled.
 I am especially challenged when it comes to collected leftover bits of wire that are too small for big projects but too big for the scrap bin.
 I rely on a Stainless Steel Wire Gauge like this one to keep me on the straight and narrow.
 It’s also a big help when I come upon unmarked wire at garage sales (yep, sometimes I get that lucky) or I want to be consistent about size when mixing different kinds of wire.

 The slots on the disc correspond to standard wire gauges, and this one measures both standard and metric making it pretty versatile.

-You need more 4 X 6 mm rondelle beads to finish a project.
+You need more 4 x 6 mm rondelle beads to finish a project.
 Size matters.
 Whether shopping from your stash or a bead shop, this little Sliding Caliper Bead Gauge is invaluable!
 Get an accurate measurement every time up to 60 mm.
 Also marked in inches.
-Measure beads, cabochons, findings and more with this sturdy brass tool.
+Measures beads, cabochons, findings and more with this sturdy brass tool.